ericwbailey/ericwbailey.website/source/published/display-contents-considered-harmful.md

 I also want you to consider how this game of Whac-A-Mole affects accessibility practitioners.
 Telling someone they can’t a shiny new toy never goes down well.
 Then telling them you can, but then later you can’t again erodes trust and the perception of competency.

 It’s also exhausting to stay on top of all of this in addition to working a full-time job.
+There is no caniuse or Baseline for “accessibility.”
 This is a blog post I shouldn’t have to write, nor is it something the Adrians of the world should have to constantly test and re-test.

 This is to say nothing of the countless collective hours people will invest in planning out and doing refactoring work to excise `display: contents` declarations and the markup it is applied to, should you be so lucky that they actually care.

-I won’t even begin to get into frameworks who incorporate the declaration, and what that represents.
+I won’t even begin to get into the design systems and frameworks who incorporate the declaration, and what that represents.

 ## Don’t use `display: contents`